Updated March 15, 2023

 Test Coverage = (150/1000) * 100% = 15%

 In the above-given case, the test coverage is 15% which means that 15% of testing has been done, and the rest 85% of testing is yet to be completed.

 How Test Coverage Makes Working so Easy?

-The testers consider the value of the test coverage to check if they are on their way to finish the testing task before hitting the deadline.
+The testers consider the value of the test coverage to check if they are on their way to finishing the testing task before hitting the deadline.
 They can adjust their pace accordingly in order to get the testing done at the expected time.
 It gives the tester an edge to keep track of their work.
 Also, sharing the progress in testing work with the other teams or the leadership becomes very easy by the use of this methodology.
 Rather than explaining all kinds of testing and its progress to any party, it is way too easy to update them using numerical data, and it is the main reason behind the evolution of this methodology.
-It makes the testing phase of the software development life cycle very convenient as it makes it very clear to every member about how much amount of testing has to be done in specific intervals to achieve the testing goals.
+It makes the testing phase of the software development life cycle very convenient.
+It makes it very clear to every member how much testing has to be done in specific intervals to achieve the testing goals.